VeniceHartwell/VeniceHartwell/README.md

 I am a **Data Scientist and Python Developer.** I build machine learning models and analyze data.
 I'm especially interested in CNN's (convolutional neural networks).
 I mainly use Python, SQL and bash.

 -  🔭 Working on the deployment of my own machine learning projects.
--  🌱 Learning about Alexnet, the MarI/O neural network, and evolution patterns.
+-  🌱 Learning about Alexnet, Tensorflow, and evolution patterns.
 -  💬 Ask me anything, or tell me about your projects!
 You can reach me on LinkedIn: [https://LinkedIn.com/in/Venice-Hartwell]
 -  👨‍🎓 My repository stores both my personal projects and the lessons I used to train myself.